 Yes, Aussies, you read that correctly – Biscoff spread IS in Australia, believe it or not.
 But it’s hiding from us!
 Biscoff, which is short for biscuits and coffee, is an American-ized name; Biscoff’s original, European name is “Speculoos”, or “Speculaas”, depending on the country.
 I had a really bright idea one day to search google for Speculoos in Australia, rather than Biscoff in Australia, and the results were amazing!

-My Biscoff-hunting Australian friends, you can buy Biscoff spread, under the name “Speculoos” at four different online shops, right here in Australia!
+My Biscoff-hunting Australian friends, you can buy Biscoff spread, under the name “Speculoos” at these different online shops, right here in Australia!
 Here are the details…

 It’s All Dutch to Me

 Search for “speculaas” at It’s All Dutch to Me and you’ll see a range of Speculaas-flavored goodies.
 Speculaas spread prices range from $8.50 – $13.75.
 Available in 380g and 720g jars.
 Flat rate shipping $11.50.